Cbot-XRPL/URI-Token-Remit/README.md

 ## URI Token Mint Hook for Xahau Network

-This hook is desgined to automasly distribute URI Tokens (RWA or NFT) based on the Xahau hook rule engine.
-This hook could pontintally replace a tranfer agent allowing users a secure way to get assets without a broker.
-This hook will essinally allow you to register unqiue assets for disburtion at a Xahau address.
-Some potential assets that could be distrubted based on this hook are art, real estate, tickets, and digtal products.
-You can find our Xahau Art Vault example of this hook on Mainnet at address: and our Concert Rental Tickets on testnet installed at address:
+This hook is designed to autonomously distribute URI Tokens (RWA or NFT) using the Xahau hook rule engine.
+It has the potential to replace traditional transfer agents, offering users a secure, broker-free method of receiving assets.
+The hook enables the registration and distribution of unique assets to a designated Xahau address.
+Examples of assets that could be distributed using this hook include art, real estate, tickets, and digital products.
+For a practical example, check out our Xahau Art Vault on Mainnet at [address].
+You can also explore our Concert Rental Tickets example on Testnet, installed at [address].

 ## What Does This Hook do

-The hook is installed on an account.
-The lenght of your URIs in bytes is set is set in a parameter called URIL.
-URI's can then be added/removed from the hook state via an invoke transactions. e URIs being the EXACT same lenght is key to this hooks function, more on this below.
-You can add the cost you want charge users to mint a uri token.
-This hooks fetures an optional lock system that allows a paskey to set to gate the HOOK ON fuctionality.
-The hook primary fuction is activated when a payment is sent to the account it is installed on.
-The hook will check a ruleset, mint a URI token, and send it to payees account.
+The hook is installed on an account, with the length of your URIs (in bytes) set through a parameter called URIL.
+URIs can be added or removed from the hook state via invoke transactions.
+It is crucial that all URIs have the exact same length, as this consistency is key to the hook's functionality (more details on this below).
+You can also specify the cost to charge users for minting a URI token.
+This hook includes an optional lock system, allowing a passkey to be set to gate the "HOOK ON" functionality.
+Its primary function is triggered when a payment is sent to the account where it is installed.
+Upon activation, the hook checks a ruleset, mints a URI token, and sends it to the payee's account.

 ## Lock Feature

-The lock feature demostrates Xahau Hooks unquie ability to gate incoming transactions.
-The lock works by allowing the hook owner to set a six digit pass code.
-If the passcode is not submitted with the payment as a param, and the hook owner has set the lock, the hook will reject payments. this feature would be useful in commerical implementations that want to gate asset distrubtion to qauifed investors or buyers.
+The lock feature demonstrates Xahau Hooks' unique ability to gate incoming transactions.
+It works by allowing the hook owner to set a six-digit passcode.
+If the passcode is not submitted with the payment as a parameter and the lock has been enabled by the hook owner, the hook will reject the payment.
+This feature is particularly useful for commercial implementations that require gating asset distribution to qualified investors or buyers.

 ## Adding URIs